Associate Professor of Spanish

-Having lived most of my life on the West Coast, I didn’t expect to end up in
+Evelyn: Having lived most of my life on the West Coast, I didn’t expect to

-the Midwest, but when I first visited Clarke I knew that this was a very special
+end up in the Midwest, but when I first visited Clarke I knew that this was a

-place, so I and my family made the move and I’ve never regretted it.
-There is
+very special place, so I and my family made the move and I’ve never regretted

-such a strong sense of community, caring and compassion here at Clarke, which
+it.
+There is such a strong sense of community, caring and compassion here at

-is not something I’ve seen elsewhere.
-Our Clarke Core Values are not just words
+Clarke, which is not something I’ve seen elsewhere.
+Our Clarke Core Values are

-The caring Clarke community is first and foremost a community of learners, and
+students: The caring Clarke community is first and foremost a community of

-I really appreciate the chance to be a part of students’ educational journey.
+learners, and I really appreciate the chance to be a part of students’

-network, leading to job possibilities and sharing of information and
+continuing opportunities to network, leading to job possibilities and sharing

 Movie – I’d have